Chapter 0:

 The game had progressed, and as Akira mindlessly bet more money he glanced at the phoenix statue.
 For some reason, it annoyed him, its eyes boring into his, it seemed as if it was the only thing in the room actually capable of seeing through him.

-He could also still feel Tanabe's cold gaze focused on him, he even felt sweat forming on his temple, something unusual for him.
+He could also still feel Tanabe's cold gaze focused on him, Akira even felt sweat forming on his temple, something unusual for him.

 As the game was entering its last moments, Akira tugged at his collar, feeling like he was suffocating.

-And as the Last Card was placed in the middle, the gents revealed their own cards.
+And as the last round ended, the gents revealed their own cards.

 And as they looked at each other's cards, the computer loudly declared: 'Winner of the current round, Akira Mori!'